Quansight-Labs/jupyter-accessibility-workshops/docs/alt-text-guide.md

 *This document is a draft!*

+All images need alternative text (usually called alt text) to account for any situation where a person cannot access an image whether it is because the person is blind, has low vision, or facing an image that just isn't loading.
 [Alt text](https://webaim.org/techniques/alttext/) is descriptive text for images and a foundational requirement for creating [accessible](https://en.wikipedia.org/wiki/Web_accessibility) content.
 Like other writing, it can be useful to have a guide as a starting place for people writing and reviewing alt text to make consistent descriptions and avoid common mistakes.

 For Jupyter accessibility sprints, we've provided the following guidelines for writing in English.